Aisha-K/anomaly-detection-for-web-attacks/README.md

 Anomaly Detection for Web Attacks
 ==============================

-Creating an anomaly detection model to detect web attacks.
+Creating an anomaly detection model using various supervised machine learning algorithms, to detect web attacks.
-Uses tthe CSIC dataset https://www.tic.itefi.csic.es/dataset/ for http log data to train the model on.
-Save the dowloaded datasets in the /data/raw/ folder.
+Uses the CSIC dataset https://www.tic.itefi.csic.es/dataset/ for http log data to train the model.
+Download and save the datasets in the /data/raw/ folder before running the code.

-To view some results you can view the saved jupyter-notebook in /notebooks/.
+To view some results you can view the saved jupyter-notebook in /notebooks/ or view reports for results from various vector lengths in /reports/

 Project Organization